gmsoft-happyCoding/node-scp2/README.md

 })
 ```

-Copy a file to the server specifying the destination as an object:
+Copy a file to the server in another way:

 ```js
 client.scp('file.txt', {